top-cash-offer-in-usa-com

 Selling On Your Own

 There would be no consequences if you were selling the property on your own without any outside help.
-Given that you accepted no offers, you won’t have to worry about anything.
+Given that you accepted no offers, you won’t have to worry about anything while taking your house off the market.
 The only thing that you lost is the time and energy invested into marketing your house for selling.

 Working with an Agent